Indraa145/ethereum_horse_betting/README.md

 # ethereum_horse_betting
 Simple implementation of ethereum blockchain based horse-betting system.
+This program was made for the Blockchain Course at Dongseo University.
 This program uses this repository as the codebase: https://github.com/liz7124/Simple-BC-based-voting-system-nodejs

 ### Run
 1. Install dependencies in ```setup.sh```.